davitvarshanidze/libft-42/README.md

 Error Handling: What errors need to be handled?
 For instance, malloc should handle cases where memory allocation fails.

 Example: strlen Implementation
 Purpose: Compute the length of a null-terminated string.
 Inputs: A pointer to the string.
 Outputs: An integer representing the length of the string.
 Error Handling: Ensure the input pointer is not NULL.

+(Plan the Implementation)

+Algorithm Design:

+Outline the Algorithm: Write down the steps required to perform the function’s task.
+For strlen, this might be a loop that counts characters until the null terminator is found.
+Consider Edge Cases: Think about special cases like empty strings or very long strings.
+Example for strlen:

+Initialize a counter.
+Iterate through each character of the string.
+Increment the counter until the null terminator is encountered.
+Return the counter.